Collection of 5

 The collection unfolds across five works—Pure_Data_Breve_1, Pure_Data_Breve_IKB_2, Pure_Data_Breve_3, Pure_Data_Breve_4, and Pure_Data_Breve_5—each exploring a distinct facet of digital cubism.
 From hypnotic recursive patterns to Yves Klein Blue dreamscapes, glitch-inflected geometries, quantum spaces of rhythm and light, and vibrant fields of fractured guitars, together they form a multifaceted exploration of how digital memory and modernist traditions intersect in the age of AI.

 Nick Fudge, Pure_Data_Breve_4, Published 2025.
 HD Video.
-Digital edition of 8.
+Edition of 8.

 Nick Fudge, Pure_Data_Breve_5, Published 2025.
 HD Video.
-Digital edition of 8.
+Edition of 8.

 Exhibitions

-RGB Calibration (after Jasper Johns) by Nick Fudge presents a stunning visual exploration of a singular still digital image (and its iterations) that is constantly unfolding and transforming.
+RGB Calibration (After Jasper Johns) by Nick Fudge presents a stunning visual exploration of a singular still digital image (and its iterations) that is constantly unfolding and transforming.
 This animation is based on a photograph of an editioned sculpture (of a light bulb) by the American artist Jasper Johns, which represents a reproduction of a reproduction.

 This work draws a connection between Jasper Johns and Duchamp, specifically Duchamp's skeptical assertion that everything happens 'in the dark' and that most ideas are in fact mere tautologies.
 Johns' light bulb sculpture interprets Duchamp's concept by symbolizing the 'eureka!' moment of an idea, but he intentionally leaves the bulb unplugged and unlit, symbolizing the darkness and ignorance that surrounds everything.
 In contrast, Fudge's work illuminates Johns' light bulb, symbolizing the electrifying potential of the digital medium.
 Through multicolored and prismatic iterative imaging, this animation celebrates the limitless possibilities of creating versions and reproductions.